-Method of Inspection ו Reason for Rejection This examination is limited to that part of the electrical system that can be readily seen without dismantling any part of of the vehicle. a.
-Check all electrica al wiring for: a.
+Method of Inspection Reason for Rejection This examination is limited to that part of the electrical system that can be readily seen without dismantling any part of the vehicle. a.
+Check all electrical wiring for: a.
 Wiring is Condition.
 Not adequately insulated.
 Security.
 Not adequately secured. • Position.
 Positioned so that it is chafing or clipped to a fuel line or likely to be damaged by heat so that insulation will become ineffective.
-Signs of overh neating.
+Signs of overheating.
 With clear evidence of overheating.
-Heavy oil con tamination.
+Heavy oil contamination.
 Heavily contaminated with oil. b.
-Battery and carrie er for: b.
-Battery and carrier: • Security.
+Battery and carrier for: b.
+Battery and carrier: Security.Battery for leaks.
 A battery and /or carrier not secure and likely to become displaced.
-Battery for lease aks.
 Battery leaking. c.
-Check all switche lights. es controlling all obligatory c.
-Insecurity or malfunction of a switch controlling an obligatory light.
+Check all switches controlling all obligatory c.
+Insecurity or malfunction of a switch lights. controlling an obligatory light.